AlgebraicJulia/Catlab.jl/docs/src/apis/core.md

 but the left hand side must be surrounded by parentheses.
 This allows us to write `compose(f,g)`, instead of the more verbose `compose(A,B,C,f,g)` (for discussion, see Cartmell, 1986, Sec 10: Informal syntax).

+Notice the `@op` call where we can create method aliases that can then be used throughout the rest of the signature and outside of definition.
+Here we utilize this functionality by replacing the `Hom` and `compose` methods with their equivalent unicode characters, `→` and `·` respectively.
+These aliases are also automatically available to definitions that inherit a doctrine that already has the alias defined.

 !!! note